Anirudh-Swaminathan/ece_285_fa19_project/README.md

 The first repository that is utilized as a submodule is [cocoapi](https://github.com/cocodataset/cocoapi/tree/636becdc73d54283b3aac6d4ec363cffbb6f9b20).
 This provides a wrapper to load captions that correspond to images.
 The second repository that is utilized as a submodule is [coco-caption](https://github.com/Anirudh-Swaminathan/coco-caption/tree/c5ffd796caca13de757967317ba364d7d91e3a2f).
 This provides a wrapper to evaluate our resultant captions by providing implementations of BLEU scores.
 #### NOTE:
 This repository is my fork of the original repository [here](https://github.com/tylin/coco-caption).
-This has codes reworked in Python3 from the ones originally provided in Python2.
+This

 ### Dataset Annotations (Captions) Download
 These are the steps to set up the dataset:-